aptise/peter_sslers/README.md

 installed OpenSSL binaries using subprocesses.
 The reason is to minimize the amount of installations/downloads/packages when used for emergency debugging.
-*Every single operation involved with procuring and inspecting SSL Certificates is implemented Python-first, with an OpenSSL fallback.*
+*Every single operation involved with procuring and inspecting SSL Certificates is implemented Python-first, with an OpenSSL fallback.*  This is because an initial purpose of Peter was import, troubleshoot and ultimately replace complex Certbot installations.

-Although Python2 is no longer supported by Python itself, both Python2 and Python3 are targeted platforms for this library because we all have to deal legacy systems.

 Why?